cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/class-summaries.md

 For this class, please finish and post in the discussion on Bechdel's book, if you have not already done so.

-As you will see, this section brings Oscar Wilde's *The Importance of Being Earnest* to the fore and will remind us of theater, themes, and issues we have seen before:  of gender and sexuality, disguise and revelation, appetite, social class, inversion and repetition, and. possibly, the effeminacy of the female protagonist's father!
+As you will see, this section brings Oscar Wilde's *The Importance of Being Earnest* to the fore and will remind us of theater, themes, and issues we have seen before: of gender and sexuality, disguise and revelation, appetite, social class, inversion and repetition, and possibly, the effeminacy of the female protagonist's father!

 ### Session 24: Reflection